Cheapest Car Insurance for College Students

 MONEYGEEK EXPERT TIP

-"There is no such thing as no-down-payment car insurance — usually, the least amount you must pay is one month’s premium upfront to activate coverage.
+There's no such thing as no-down-payment car insurance — usually, the least amount you must pay is one month’s premium upfront to activate coverage.
 If you come across a company offering no money down to get car insurance, you should question its legitimacy.
-They may just be using a marketing ploy to drive business because you must pay something upfront to get auto insurance.
-And if you are able to pay in full, it can save you money with many insurers." — Mark Friedlander, Director, Corporate Communications, Insurance Information Institute
+It may be a marketing ploy to drive business because you must pay something upfront to get auto insurance.
+And if you can pay in full, it can save you money with many insurers. — Mark Friedlander, Director, Corporate Communications, Insurance Information Institute

 Student Discount